cures-hub/cures-condec-jira/doc/features/knowledge-export.md

 ![Dialog to export the knowledge subgraph](../screenshots/export_dialog.png)

-*Dialog to export the knowledge subgraph.*
+*Dialog to export the knowledge subgraph offering the same filter criteria as in the views on the knowledge graph*

 ## Design Details
 The Java code for knowledge export can be found here: